citizenlabsgr/community/governance/articles_incorporation.md

 These amended articles were duly adopted on the 11 day of November, 2016 by The Corporation’s board of directors in accordance with the provisions of Act 162 of Michigan Public Acts of 1982.
 The necessary number of votes was cast in favor of these articles of incorporation.

-The directors of The Corporation prepared this document.
+The directors of The Corporation prepared this document this 6th day of December, 2016.